 Higher Education Facilities Programs.
-When a higher education facility applies for project funding through the Authority, an analysis of the financial feasibility of each loan application is undertaken by comparing the projected debt service to the pledged revenue before it is approved by the Authority.
-Once approved by the Authority, the project will be included in the Financing Agreement between the Authority and the respective higher education system (the Board of Trustees of the University of Tennessee and the Tennessee Board of Regents of the State University and Community College System of the State of Tennessee, referred to collectively as the Boards).
-The Boards covenant and agree in the Financing Agreements to establish and collect fees and charges at each institution at a level sufficient to produce in each fiscal year no less than two times the amount required for the payment of total debt service.
-Fees and charges include all revenues, fees, rental and other charges received by or on behalf of an institution which are available to pay debt service.
+When a higher education facility applies for project funding through the Authority, the financial feasibility of each loan request is evaluated by comparing the projected debt service to the pledged revenue prior to submission to the Authority for approval.
+Once approved by the Authority, the project is included in the Financing Agreement between the Authority and the respective higher education system (the Board of Trustees of the University of Tennessee and the Tennessee Board of Regents of the State University and Community College System of the State of Tennessee, referred to collectively as the Boards).
+The agreement with the Tennessee Board of Regents covers all entities included in the State University and Community College System.
+The Boards covenant and agree in the Financing Agreements to establish and collect fees and charges at each institution at a level sufficient to generate in each fiscal year no less than two times the amount required for the payment of total debt service.
+Fees and charges include all revenues, fees, rentals, and other charges received by or on behalf of an institution which are available to pay debt service.
 In addition, the Boards agree in the Financing Agreements that the Commissioner of Finance and Administration, after notice from the Authority that a Board has failed to pay its annual financing charges or administrative fees, shall deduct from the institution's appropriations the amount required to make it current with respect to the unpaid annual financing charges and administrative fees.

-On March 20, 2014, the Authority entered into a Revolving Credit Agreement (RCA) with Wells Fargo Bank, National Association, and U.S. Bank, National Association which expires on March 18, 2021.
-Projects are funded through the RCA program during the construction phase.
+On June 2, 2021, the Authority entered into an Amended and Restated Revolving Credit Agreement (RCA) with Wells Fargo Bank, National Association, and U.S. Bank, National Association.
+The original RCA dated March 20, 2014, as amended and extended, expired upon the issuance of the new RCA.
+Projects are funded through the RCA during the construction phase.
 For projects in the construction phase that are completed or near completion, the Authority may fix the interest rate for the term of the projects by issuing long-term debt.
-The range of RCA interest rates are shown below for the fiscal year ended June 30, 2020, as compared to fiscal years 2019 and 2018.
+The range of RCA interest rates are shown below for the fiscal year ended June 30, 2021, as compared to fiscal years 2020 and 2019.

 Higher Education Facilities Programs Revolving Credit Facility Interest Rates Ranges

 Federally

-Tax-Exempt Tax able
+Tax-E xempt Tax able

 Fiscal Year Low High Low High

+2021 0.494% 0.557% 0.622% 0.701%

 2020 0.558% 2.342% 0.703% 2.932%

 2019 2.085% 2.436% 2.612% 3.050%

-2018 1.244% 2.006% 1.757% 2.512%

-For the fiscal year ended June 30, 2020, interest rates on the higher education facilities long-term, fixed-rate, tax-exempt bonds ranged from a low of 2.50% to a high of 5.00%, and the interest rates on the higher education facilities long-term fixed-rate federally taxable bonds ranged from a low of 1.593% to a high of 4.207%.
-By pooling the financing of the capital needs for all public higher education facilities, management believes that economic efficiency is achieved through a single large borrowing administered by one agency.
-The creditworthiness of both large and small institutions is blended into one credit resulting in a lower cost of borrowing and providing a more equitable cost to students and other users who repay the debt through various user fees and charges and student debt service fees.
+For the fiscal year ended June 30, 2021, interest rates on the higher education facilities long-term, fixed-rate, tax-exempt bonds ranged from a low of 3.00% to a high of 5.00%, and the interest rates on the higher education facilities long-term, fixed-rate, federally taxable bonds ranged from a low of 0.167% to a high of 4.207%.
+By pooling the financing of the capital needs for all public higher education facilities, management believes that economic efficiency is achieved through a single borrowing administered by one agency.
+The creditworthiness of the program is based on the strong debt service coverage from the gross revenue pledge of the Boards.
+In addition, should the Boards fail to pay their annual financing charges, the Authority is authorized to intercept the Boards' state appropriations.
+This financing mechanism provides for a lower cost of borrowing for the program and the borrowers.